microsoft/hat/README.md

 # HAT file format

 HAT is a format for distributing compiled libraries of functions in the C programming languages.
-HAT stands for "h-file Annotated with Toml", and implies that we decorate standard C header files with useful metadata in the [TOML](https://toml.io/) markup language.
+HAT stands for "C **H**eader **A**nnotated with **T**OML", and implies that we decorate standard C header files with useful metadata in the [TOML](https://toml.io/) markup language.

-A function library in the HAT format typically includes one `.lib` file and one or more `.hat` files.
-The `.lib` file contains all the compiled object code that implements the functions in the library.
+A function library in the HAT format typically includes one static library file (`.a` or `.lib`) and one or more `.hat` files.
+The static library contains all the compiled object code that implements the functions in the library.
 Each of the `.hat` files contains a combination of standard C function declarations (like a typical C `.h` file) and metadata in the TOML markup language.

 The metadata that accompanies each function describes how it should be called and how it was implemented.
 The metadata is intended to be human-readable, providing structured and systematic documentation, as well as machine-readable, allowing downstream tools to examine the library contents.